 Simply Investing Review – What is Simply Investing?

 In this review, I want first to answer the question, “What is Simply Investing?”.
 Simply Investing is a website and service operated by Kanwal Sarai from Ottawa, Canada.
 He has been a dividend investor for 20+ years, starting approximately in 1999.
-The Simply Investing website and report are now more than ten years old.
+The Simply Investing website was launched in 2007.
+The Simply Investing Report was published monthly from 2016 to 2021 and has been replaced by the Simply Investing Platform, a web app, which was launched in January 2022.

 Kanwal operates the Simply Investing service full-time after a 25-year career in information technology.
 His focus is on creating a passive income stream for do-it-yourself (DIY) investors using dividend growth stocks.
 My readers know that dividends matter for generating a passive income stream and contributing to total returns.